-PoKeys56E/57E user authorization commands AuthorizeUser Authorizes user on the device - changes the security leve to the specified value GetSecurityStatus Reads the current security status of network device
+PoKeys56E/57E user authorization commands AuthorizeUser Authorizes user on the device - changes the security le GetSecurityStatusto the specified valueReads the current security status of network device

 Web interface

 PoKeys56E/57E devices can be monitored through the simple web interface (that is already enabled by default).
 The interface can be disabled or configured in dialog accessible via menu Device->Web interface configuration.
 The following dialog appears